coolAlias/StructureGenerationAPI/README.md

 Right click - spawn / remove structure at tile location clicked

+Note that if you want to change what structure is spawned, you must do that manually in ItemStructureSpawner's onItemUse method.
+Sorry for the inconvenience.

 INSTALLATION
 ============
 To test out the mod:
 Download the pre-compiled and zipped mod file and place it in your minecraft/mods folder.
 You're good to go!

 For creating your own structures:
-Just place the WorldGenStructure.java file in your mod package and import it into your classes as needed.
-You will need to make a class to store your structure arrays in order to have something to generate.

-Note that if you want to change what structure is spawned, you must do that manually in ItemStructureSpawner's onItemUse method.
-Sorry for the inconvenience.
+1. Place the StructureGeneratorBase.java file in your mod package.
+2. Either use the included WorldGenStructure.java file or create your own class that extends StructureGeneratorBase

-Detailed instructions for creating your own structure are included in the StructureArrays file.
+3. Build your own structure arrays by following the guidelines in StructureArrays.java

-Read them carefully.

-Currently, I don't have tile entity data incorporated.
-I hope to add that in the future.
+4. Use your WorldGenStructure class to generate your structures from whatever location you choose, such as a block or item

 Let me know if you find any bugs, but if it has to do with metadata blocks, please, before you submit a bug report, double and triple-check that you are setting metadata correctly.
 Each block has it's own way of determining facing,